geotim90/Nevini/docs/guild.md

-[tribute unset](#command-tribute-unset) | revokes confirmation of user contributions [tribute role](#command-tribute-role) | displays and configures the role for users that need to contribute [tribute timeout](#command-tribute-timeout) | displays and configures the timeout for users that need to contribute
+[tribute unset](#command-tribute-unset) | revokes confirmation of user contributions [tribute role](#command-tribute-role) | displays and configures the role for users that need to contribute [tribute timeout](#command-tribute-timeout) | displays and configures the timeout for users that need to contribute [tribute start](#command-tribute-start) | displays and configures the timestamp from which the tribute timeout is checked

 ### Command: `tribute get`